abetusk/scratch/notes/Neural-Network-Notes.md

     to help the neural network learn
   - Attention is effectively a pre-processing step and might itself be doing gradient descent in some other space ([2][2])
-  - This goes beyond "garbage-in/garbage-out" as it's specifically conditioning data to be amenable to the type of classificatoin that NNs do
+  - This goes beyond "garbage-in/garbage-out" as it's specifically conditioning data to be amenable to the type of classification that NNs do
 * Automatic differentiation allows for a mixed numerical and symbolic derivative and gradient descent with a minimum of resources ([3][3])
   - As far as I can tell, it's a dynamic programming like method
 * Simple frameworks that leverage compute (GPU, FPGA) will still work
   - e.g. micrograd ([4][4]), tinygrad ([5][5])
-  - PyTorch ([6][6]) and the like are also, effectively, minimal and straighforward
+  - PyTorch ([6][6]) and the like are also, effectively, minimal and straightforward
 * Once the hype dies down, we'll get a better sense of what the limitations are and how other methods can complement using NNs as a fundamental tool
   - Search/inference (aka "runtime search") can improve quality by many orders of magnitude (5-6 as opposed to 1-2) ([7][7])